dlorp/synapse-engine/README.md

 2. **Navigate to Model Management**
    - Browse discovered models (automatically scanned from your Hugging Face cache)
    - Enable models you want to use (each launches its own llama-server instance)
-   - Watch real-time logs in the System Logs panel as servers start
+   - Watch real time logs in the System Logs panel as servers start

 3. **Click "START ALL ENABLED"**
    - Wait for models to load (3-5s per model with Metal acceleration, 10-15s with CPU)